PSY3111 Research Methods in Psychology B

 Students must have internet access and regularly access the USQ Study Desk throughout the course.
 Students will be required to participate and to monitor the discussion group and course home page where all important announcements are posted.

 The due date for an assignment is the date by which a student must submit the assignment via electronic submission (EASE).
-The onus is on the student to provide proof of the submission, if requested by the Examiner
+The onus is on the student to provide proof of the submission date, if requested by the Examiner.

 Students must retain a copy of each item submitted for assessment.
 This must be produced within five days if required by the Examiner.